twisdale/FMListToJSONArray/README.md

 			with a ValueCount of 5.

 			The object created using the JSON function set can be passed to a Javascript system seamlessly.
-It seems that this is what Filemaker developers had in mind.
+It seems that this is what FileMaker developers had in mind.